Turkey says Syria town about to fall as Islamic State advances

 The brother of British aid worker Alan Henning, who was beheaded by Islamic State, said Britain should put troops on the ground in the Middle East to fight against the militants.

-(This version of the story corrects Ahmet Davutoglu’s title in paragraph 8)

-Additional reporting by Humeyra Pamuk, Jonny Hogg and Umit Bektas in Turkey, Louis Charbonneau in New York, Lesley Wroughton and Peter Cooney in Washington, Tom Miles in Geneva and David Ljunggren in Ottawa; Editing by Peter Graff, Giles Elgood, Tom Brown and Ken Wills
+Additional reporting by Humeyra Pamuk, Jonny Hogg and Umit Bektas in Turkey, Louis Charbonneau in New York, Lesley Wroughton in Washington and Tom Miles in Geneva; editing by Peter Graff, Giles Elgood and Tom Brown